otto-de/api-guidelines/guidelines/020_guidelines/080_versioning/1040_should-use-accept-header-with-profile-parameter.md

 Change your RESTful APIs in a compatible way and avoid generating additional API versions.
 Multiple versions can significantly complicate understanding, testing, maintaining, evolving, operating and releasing our systems ([supplementary reading](http://martinfowler.com/articles/enterpriseREST.html)).

-If changing an API cannot be done in a compatible way, versioning should be implemented using the [Accept header with profile parameter](./guidelines/020_guidelines/080_versioning/1040_should-use-accept-header-with-profile-parameter.md).
+If changing an API cannot be done in a compatible way, versioning should be implemented using the `Accept` header with profile parameter.
+If the client doesn't specify the profile version it requires, the server is not obligated to return a compatible version and should deliver the latest version instead.

 ::: references